Pro Modified: Engines

 These engines put out an extremely large amount of horsepower, some at approximately 2500 to upwards of 4000 H.P.
 The engines propel the cars down the track at speeds of over 250 mph.The exhaust system is similar to that of a Funny Car.
 Simple short header pipes bolted onto the engine block heads extend down from the motor and curve upward just before reaching the ground.
 The exhaust pipes are visible just behind the front wheels of the vehicle.
 Most of the time, each exhaust port on the heads has its own individual pipe, but in the case of turbocharged engines the four pipes on each side of the engine block converge into one single pipe which then leads into one of the two turbochargers, as Pro Mod engines are almost exclusively charged by one turbocharger on each side of the motor (one turbocharger for each four cylinders), resulting in two exhaust pipes instead of eight.

-On November 4th 2019, the NHRA announced the inclusion of the 526ci Centrifugal supercharger as well as the 960ci nitrous injected combinations.
+On November 4, 2019, the NHRA announced the inclusion of the 526ci Centrifugal supercharger as well as the 960ci nitrous injected combinations.
 Those will be legal for competition as of the first race of the 2020 season.
+In 2021 and 2022, racer with centrifugal supercharged powertrains took home the NHRA Pro Mod world championship.
+As of 2023, NHRA announced a rules change to reduce the minimum weight of screw supercharged entries from 2,740 pounds to 2,700 pounds.
+This change is expected to bring more balance to the competitive field and ensure a level playing field for all teams.